samypogs/nicolas-m74/src/pages/studios/block-i.md

 **Best Suited**

 The studio is part of a dynamic array of artists specializing in sculpture, the large space is ideal for a workshop style practice as the hard-wearing floor allows the artist to develop their practice without the standard limitation of a traditional space.
-The studio could eventually adapt itself as a Life/work space, as long as artists practice is still the main priority within the space.
+The studio could eventually adapt itself as a Life/work space, as long as artists practice is still the main priority within the space. c

 \*As a side note STUDIO BLOCK I door is a standard sized door, so it is best suited for an artist working on smaller formats.